Helen-Chukwukelu/Database-migration/README.md

 Note: One VPC can be attached to IGW at a time

+- Click on the Internet gateway just created to open

-once the IGW is open, click on action and you see attach to a VPC, select your VPC and attach
+- click on action and you will see attach to a VPC, select your VPC and attach

-Good!it will show attached
+- It will show attached

 ....................................................................................

 **Create 2 public subnet in 2 AZs**

 - From subnet section, click on create subenet